AmandaKitSam/tictactoe/README.md

 //////////////////////////////////////////////////

-- Create the basics from HTML
+- Create the basics in HTML

 - Style the page in CSS

+- the website is Responsive Web Design

 - Think about how to use JS to work with my HTML: